apache/pulsar/site2/docs/getting-started-helm.md

 Before installing a Pulsar Helm chart, you have to create a Kubernetes cluster.
 You can follow [the instructions](helm-prepare.md) to prepare a Kubernetes cluster.

 We use [Minikube](https://kubernetes.io/docs/getting-started-guides/minikube/) in this quick start guide.
+To prepare a Kubernetes cluster, follow these steps:

-1. Create a kubernetes cluster on Minikube.
+1. Create a Kubernetes cluster on Minikube.

     ```bash
     minikube start --memory=8192 --cpus=4 --kubernetes-version=<k8s-version>